 Does WordPress 5.0 really slow down your site ?

-The next major WordPress update will be released in spring this year - at least that's the plan.
-The exact release date of WordPress 5.0 depends on when the new Gutenberg editor is ready for WP Core.
+In spring this year the next big WordPress update will be released - at least that's the plan.
+The exact release date of WordPress 5.0 depends on when the new Gutenberg editor is ready for WP core.
 Since WordPress 5.0 brings some fundamental changes, many WP users fear that there will be plugin-, theme- and performance problems.
-We have taken a closer look at the alpha version of the update and tested if WordPress 5.0 actually causing notable load time losses leads.
+We took a closer look at the alpha version of the update and tested whether WordPress 5.0 really leads to significant load time losses.

 The new Raidboxes WP community in Slack

-We work with WordPress every day!
-Of course, we are not alone in this, after all, over 30 percent of the top 10 million websites now run on our favourite CMS.
-Since we believe that web designers, developers, agencies and internet entrepreneurs who work professionally with WordPress can learn a lot from each other, we have created the Raidboxes WP community in Slack.
+We work with WordPress, and we do it every day!
+Of course, we're not alone in that, after all, over 30 percent of the top 10 million websites now run on our favorite CMS.
+Since we believe that web designers, developers, agencies and internet entrepreneurs who work professionally with WordPress can learn a lot from each other, we founded the Raidboxes WP community in Slack.
 Our goal is to create a place where WP professionals can discuss topics like web development, marketing or business with WordPress, network with each other and share their experiences.
 You want to be part of it?
-Then join our Slack community now ! 🙂
+Then become a member of our Slack community now! 🙂

 WordPress